Widgit Symbols: A Teacher's Guide to VisualWidgit Symbols: A Teacher's Guide to Visual Communication Support - educational concept illustration

 What are Widgit Symbols used for in schools?

-Widgit Symbols help pupils understand routines, access the curriculum, and communicate their needs.
+Widgit Symbols help learners understand routines, access the curriculum, and communicate their needs.
 They appear on visual timetables, communication boards, and subject-specific word mats.
-By providing a visual anchor for verbal language, they help pupils who struggle with auditory processing remain engaged in learning.
+By providing a visual anchor for verbal language, they help learners who struggle with auditory processing remain engaged in learning.

 How much does Widgit cost for schools?